Guide your data governance initiatives to the right direction

 Here are a few possible value drivers:

-1. Better utilization of data assets: With good data governance in place, organizations can more effectively use their data assets to create data products, gain insights and make data-driven decisions, leading to better performance, optimization and process improvement.
+1. Increase in revenue by better utilization of data assets: With good data governance in place, organizations can more effectively use their data assets to create data products, gain insights, and make data-driven decisions, leading to better performance, optimization, and process improvement.

-2. Improved Data Quality: With data governance in place, organizations can better ensure that the data they use is accurate, complete, and consistent.
+2. Better decision-making with the support of better data quality and common understanding of data: With data governance in place, organizations can better ensure that the data they use is accurate, complete, consistent, and understandable.
 This leads to more effective decision-making and a greater return on investment in data projects.
-Fit-for-purpose data quality is crucial when implementing AI/ML models and based on studies one of the key reasons why these development projects fail is bad quality data.
+Fit-for-purpose data quality is crucial when implementing AI/ML models, and based on studies, one of the key reasons why these development projects fail is bad quality data.

 Summary